-How much of a commitment will I be required to make?
+How much of a time commitment will I need to make if I volunteer?

 How old do I have to be to volunteer?

-Volunteers must be at least 18 years of age to volunteer at our shelter, even with parental supervision.
+Volunteers must be at least 16 years of age to volunteer at our shelter.
 Younger folks are encouraged to get involved in community outreach as Shelter Ambassadors.
 Check out our DIY Service Projects section.

 I have a community service project due for my school; can I fulfill my requirement at HSC?